-N. B. If the researcher is a student, then the proposal application and this checklist also must contain the faculty research advisor's name and telephone number.
+If the researcher is a student, then this proposal must include the faculty research advisor's name and telephone number.
 The faculty research advisor first must approve all student research proposal applications before they are submitted to the IRB.

-Facult y Research Advisor's Name Telephone Number
+Faculty Research Advisor's Name Telephone Number